The Osaka Cold Brew Dripper Tutorial

-Some fancy coffee shops have these large beautiful coffee brewers that make coffee one drop at a time.
-A top chamber holds very cold water sometimes mixed with ice.
-That water is set to slowly release onto coffee grounds drop by drop.
-Maybe one drop every 1-3 seconds.
-The coffee passes through the coffee grounds and into a container holding the finished brew below.
+Some fancy coffee shops have these large, beautiful brewers that make coffee one drop at a time.
+A top chamber holds very cold water, sometimes mixed with ice.
+That water is set to slowly release onto coffee grounds drop by drop, maybe one drop every 1-3 seconds.
+The coffee passes through the grounds into a container holding the finished brew below.

-It takes a long time to brew, but the taste is bright and wonderful.
-It brings out and highlights attributes of coffee that are more difficult to taste when the beverage is served hot.
-The good news is you do not need to seek out a fancy Japanese Oji Water Dripper to try this brewing method.
+Brewing takes a long time, but the taste is bright and wonderful.
+It highlights attributes of coffee that are more difficult to taste when served hot.
+The good news is that you do not need to seek a fancy Japanese Oji Water Dripper to try this brewing method.
 You can brew cold drip coffee at home.

 Not Cold Brew or Iced Coffee

-Cold Drip coffee is not the same as cold brew or even iced coffee.
+Cold Drip coffee is different from cold brew or even iced coffee.
 It is its own style.
 Cold Brew coffee is a full immersion brewing method.
 This means the coffee makes contact with the water the entire brewing cycle.
-More like a very long French Press.
-To learn more about Cold Brew coffee see the article Cold Brew Coffee is Not Rocket Science.
+It is more like a very long French Press.
+To learn more about Cold Brew coffee, see the article Cold Brew Coffee is Not Rocket Science.

 Iced coffee can be either full or drip immersion, but in most cases, the brewing time equals that of its hot brew equivalent.
 The coffee is brewed hot using a smaller amount of water and is then released onto the ice.
 If you get the ratios right what you get is a rich cup of coffee that is not watered down and cool to cold in temperature.
 For an example of this brewing method see the article A Clever Way to Make Iced Coffee.